orlarey/faust-slides/README.md

 This repository is a collection slides on the Faust programming language.
 These slides are available for anyone to use to facilitate presentations about Faust without having to reinvent the wheel, so to speak.
 Feel free to fork!

-Each slide is an independant Latex/Beamer file.
+Each slide is an independent Latex/Beamer file.
 A presentation is a very simple latex file that includes all the required slides.
 It has the following structure:

 	\input{footheaders/header.tex}
 	\input{slides/title.tex}